input-output-hk/partner-chains/docs/user-guides/registered.md

 To run the partner chains stack, several dependencies need to be installed on the Cardano node.

-Ogmios, Kupo and DB Sync are essential to enable registration communication with the main chain (Cardano).
+Ogmios, and DB Sync are essential to enable registration communication with the main chain (Cardano).

 ### 2.1 Cardano node dependencies